-How will you indulge?
-Celebrate the day by making truffles.
+You can also celebrate the day by making truffles.
 We even have a few recipes for you to try!
 While you’re at it, be sure to share some with friends and neighbors.
 Do you have a favorite truffle combination?

 Use #NationalTruffleDay to post on social media.

 NATIONAL TRUFFLE DAY HISTORY